delvelabs/hammertime/docs/heuristics.md

 this one when configuring HammerTime's heuristic.

-**class hammertime.rules.DeadHostDetection(threshold=50)**
+**class hammertime.rules.DeadHostDetection(threshold=50, wait_time=0.5)**

 Raise OfflineHostException if the destination host is or become unresponsive.
 A host is considered dead if all requests sent to it timed out, or if threshold requests in a row timed out, whichever condition comes first.
-No retry will be sent until the host has sent a least one response.
+Retries will be delayed for wait_time if the host may be dead (i.e. until the host has sent a least one response).
 If the host is declared dead all pending retries raise OfflineHostException.
-Any request that timed out blocks the retries until it becomes responsive again.
+Any request that timed out triggers future retries to wait for wait_time until the host is responsive again.

 Parameter:

 * threshold: The amount of timed out requests in a row required to declared the destination host as dead.
 Default is 50.
+* wait_time: time to wait before attempting a retries if the host did not respond yet or the last requests timed out.